oscimp/oscimpDigital/doc/tutorials/redpitaya/2-PL/README.md

 This file is compiled by using the following command

     /somewhere/buildroot/output/host/bin/dtc -@ -I dts -O dtb -o ${FILENAME}.dtbo ${FILENAME}.dts

-in which
+A bit-shift – https://github.com/oscimp/oscimpDigital/blob/master/doc/IP/shifter.md – to the right by two bits is necessary to match data bus sizes.
+This shifter is automatically inserted when generating the Vivado project from the TCL script found in the design directory. in which

   - <span>-@</span> requires generating symbols that will be dynamically